vaishnn/Beautiful-Pattern-Curves-Blender/README.md

 **Installation:**

 1. Download the addon zip file.
+2. Extract the file and the use file creating_curves.zip and material.zip as add-on zips
-2. In Blender, go to Edit > Preferences > Add-ons.
+3. In Blender, go to Edit > Preferences > Add-ons.
-3. Click "Install..." and select the downloaded zip file.
+4. Click "Install..." and select the downloaded zip file.
-4. Enable the addon by checking the checkbox next to its name.
+5. Enable the addon by checking the checkbox next to its name.

 **Usage:**